jbold569/jbold569/docs/blog/2021-11-02-hello-github-discussions-goodbye-disqus.md

 </figure>

 ## Conclusion
 We'll stop here for the scope of this post.
-There are some other things that could be added to the
+There are some other things that could be added to further enhance the automation:

+- Inject the url to the new discussion in the `profile_builder` module so it can be added to the new blog post template automatically.
+Discussions urls match the pattern: `/<owner>/<repository>/discussions/<discussion_number>` (recall that we purposefully captured that number after the mutation call)
+- Programmatically add the link to the new Blog Post to the Discussion Body.
+- Assign different discussion categories or use a different body template based on issue labels

+Let's take a look at the bigger picture for a second.
+[Discussions](https://youtu.be/IpBw2SJkFyk) were created to facilitate collaborative communication about a project.
+Assuming you're a maintainer for a project on GitHub and you have a project site for publishing posts, tying these posts to a discussion just makes sense if you value community around your product.
+The bonus here being, Discussions are built into the GitHub ecosystem and are tied directly to your project.
+Fewer dependencies, less context switching, it's awesome!

 ## References